CERC-Genomic-Medicine/Regenie_nextflow/README.md

 This implementation does not perform the following, which can be considered necessary, principal component analysis (almost always used as covariates), ancestry selection (as with most GWAS tool regenie does not perform well with multiple ancestry combined) and by default the variants used for association testing are unfiltered (such step should be performed in advance).

+## Caveat about X chromosome

+By default, BGEN stores non-par region of the X chromosome in a haploid format, while this storage is correct, Regenie's underlying model uses a homozygote diploid format for these regions.
+To remedie this, we recommend working with PGEN, which by default convert those regions to the expected format.

 ## Workflow

 ```diff